 Magical Record Lyrical Nanoha Force deconstructs Defeat Means Friendship moment by introducing more ruthless and unforgiving antagonists.
 No matter how bruised the antagonists, and no matter how friendlier approaching by Special Duty Section, the villains think they can get away with things, leading to more stubbornness and aggression or running away rather than doing a traditional Heel–Face Turn.

 The Virtua Fighteranime deconstructs Big Brother Instinct.
-There's no discussion on Jacky Bryant's love for his sister Sarah, and how he genuinely wants to help her.
-Bad thing, him being overprotective caused her to have next to no self-esteem despite how talented she is in martial arts... and that REALLY doesn't help their cases when she's kidnapped and later Brainwashed and Crazy.
+There's no disputing Jacky Bryant's love for his sister Sarah, and how he genuinely wants to help her.
+The catch is that him being overprotective caused her to have next to no self-esteem despite how talented she is in martial arts... and that REALLY doesn't help their cases when she's kidnapped and later Brainwashed and Crazy.

 Boku wa Tomodachi ga Sukunai features a massive deconstruction of Childhood Friend Romance.
 Due to her No Social Skills, Yozora Mikazuki had assumed that her position as Kodaka Hasegawa's Childhood Friend pretty much granted her the biggest chance to become his love interest.
 Therefore she put all her hopes on how she was the "First Girl" in his life and held on the idea that he'd love her back no matter what, constantly telling herself that her love rival, Sena Kashiwazaki, had no chance to win him over, despite all her merits or even all her actual love for him.
 This turns out to not be true: not only Yozora is badly shaken when she realises that this isn't how real life works, but it turns out that Sena is the actual childhood friend of Kodaka, since he met her before he met Yozora.
 And it looks like they're in an Arranged Marriage, too!
 Understandably, poor Yozora takes neither disovery well.